Georg Scholz

-Georg Scholz (October 10, 1890 – November 27, 1945) was a German realist painter.
+Georg Scholz (October 10, 1890 – November 27, 1945) was a German painter, member of the New Objectivity movement.

+Early life and education

 Scholz was born in Wolfenbüttel and had his artistic training at the Karlsruhe Academy, where his teachers included Hans Thoma and Wilhelm Trübner.
 He later studied in Berlin under Lovis Corinth.
 After military service in World War I lasting from 1915 to 1918, he resumed painting, working in a style fusing cubist and futurist ideas.

+Career

 In 1919 Scholz became a member of the Communist Party of Germany, and his work of the next few years is harshly critical of the social and economic order in postwar Germany.
 His Industrial Farmers of 1920 is an oil painting with collage that depicts a Bible-clutching farmer with money erupting from his forehead, seated next to his monstrous wife who cradles a piglet.
 Their subhuman son, his head open at the top to show that it is empty, is torturing a frog.
 Perhaps Scholz' best-known work, it is typical of the paintings he produced in the early 1920s, combining a controlled, crisp execution with corrosive sarcasm.